 The EOS team

 The project is led by block.one CEO Brendan Blumer and CTO Daniel Larimer, both of whom have significant tech experience.
-Larimer in particular has an impressive resume, having played a key role in the development of successful crypto projects Steem and BitShares.
+Larimer in particular has an impressive CV, having played a key role in the development of successful crypto projects Steem and Bitshares.

 But while block.one is building the EOS software, it will not configure or launch the EOS blockchain platform – this will be managed by members of the community unrelated to block.one.